 Scouting and Treatment Recommendations for Western Bean Cutworm

-Based on light trap data, observations of egg masses in the field, and degree-day predictions, we are recommending that scouting begin immediately for western bean cutworm in most of the state of Nebraska.
+Based on light trap data, observations of egg masses in the field, and degree-day predictions, we are recommending that scouting begin immediately for western bean cutworm across the state of Nebraska.
 Scouting should be prioritized in fields that are at the preferred growth stage for egg-laying (late whorl to early tassel) and/or do not have the VIP3A Bt trait to protect them from western bean cutworm injury.
-The Panhandle region of western Nebraska, eastern Wyoming, and northeastern Colorado have not accumulated as many degree-days as the rest of Nebraska, so moth flights will be slightly later there, but scouting should still begin by next week (July 13-17, 2020).

 When scouting for western bean cutworm in corn, you can save time by using UNL’s speed-scouting mobile app or spreadsheet.
 Benefits include:

-- and a reminder for when future scouting should be conducted.
+- A reminder for when future scouting should be conducted.

 If you are not using the speed-scout tool, check 20 plants in at least five areas of each field.
 Look for eggs on the top surface of leaves in the upper one third of the plant and larvae in the tassel or leaf axils.
 Western bean cutworm moths prefer to lay eggs in corn plants that are in the late whorl stage to early tasseling compared to those that have completely tasseled.
 Pay particular attention to later planted fields or those with uneven development.
 Western bean cutworm eggs that hatch when corn plants are in the late whorl stage of growth have a high rate of survival.
 The larvae are well protected in the whorl or tassel and fresh tassels provide the best food source for early instar larvae.